 Related Content: Generation Lonely: How to Foster Social Belonging for Gen Z Workers

 Physical Well-Being: Introduce a Wellness Challenge

-Purpose: Encourage Mission Statements
+Purpose: Personalize Mission Statements

-That’s why it’s essential to not just have a goal, but to have a purpose reminding you why the goal matters.
+That’s why it’s essential to not just have a goal, but also a purpose reminding you why your goal matters.

 Enjoy Employee Wellness Month!

+We hope these suggestions inspire you to celebrate National Employee Wellness Month every month at your workplace.
 For help implementing any of these ideas or to discuss your company’s wellness program, feel free to reach out.
 At WellRight, we’re here to help.